APiligrim/APiligrim/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/uraleva/), [Personal Portfolio](https://www.anastasiyauraleva.com/)
 - 😄 Pronouns: ...
 She/Her
-- ⚡ Fun fact: ...
-I love to paint with watercolors and gouache😅🎨